orbeon/orbeon-forms-doc/form-builder/section-templates.md

 ## Merging section templates

+### Availability

 [SINCE Orbeon Forms 2017.2]

+### Merging

 You can merge section templates into your current form definition with the "Merge Section Template" icon associated with the section:

 ![Unmerged section template](images/section-template-unmerged.png)